Eudjinn/RepData_PeerAssessment2/PA2_storms.md

 selected <- subset(storms1996, FATALITIES > 0 | INJURIES > 0 | PROPDMG > 0 | CROPDMG > 0)
 ```

-Ther is a known duplicate with REFNUM == 605943 in the dataset with errorneous damage value modifier ("B" in PROPDMGEXP) which should be removed.
+There is a known duplicate with REFNUM == 605943 in the dataset with errorneous damage value modifier ("B" in PROPDMGEXP) which should be removed.
 It duplicates REFNUM == 567251 which has correct damage value modifier ("M" in PROPDMGEXP):

 ```r
 selected[selected$REFNUM == 605943, c("BGN_DATE",